World shares mostly higher ahead of China GDP data - NewsBreak

 World shares mostly higher ahead of China GDP data

-Shares were mostly higher in Europe and Asia on Monday ahead of China ’s release of economic growth figures and a policy update this week from Japan ’s central bank.
+BANGKOK (AP) — Shares were mostly higher in Europe and Asia on Monday ahead of China’s release of economic growth figures and a policy update this week from Japan’s central bank.

 Oil prices declined.